Boblepointu/WhatAreTheOdds/README.md

 - --> Insider note : When and if you listen to a random a\*\*hole who bullshit about me because he "checked" if I can count by head the change of a shop transaction; If i can stand for me in a supermarket for a piece of cheese; If I can repair a dishwasher because "I'm a computer guy" (ie: WHEN I DON'T CARE, I DON'T DO, SIMPLE HEURISTICS[bet you don't even know the word]); Look about this first.
 If you can understand what it is, and understand the workload and study (surprise; bet you can't, and it isn't even close to 'rocket science') needed to resolve it, you can judge.
 If not; go to hell.
 We don't live on the same planet guys; you have no right (and if you think you have, you're a dumba\*\*) qualifying my mental/social/whatever abilities !
 You speak religion, I speak realities.
 You got my a\*\* playing dumb this time; next time I'll own you.

+## Credits

-- --> Insider note 2 : Whatever the outcome, thank's to [Dataiku](https://www.dataiku.com/), [Arnaud Pichery](https://www.linkedin.com/in/apichery/), and [Maïté Le Goadec](https://www.linkedin.com/in/ma%C3%AFt%C3%A9-le-goadec/) for the full professional qualifications test and the respectful interactions.
+Whatever the outcome, thank's to [Dataiku](https://www.dataiku.com/), [Arnaud Pichery](https://www.linkedin.com/in/apichery/), and [Maïté Le Goadec](https://www.linkedin.com/in/ma%C3%AFt%C3%A9-le-goadec/) for the full professional qualifications test and the respectful interactions.
 Means a lot to me.